HorvathLab/NGS/RNA2DNA/docs/Usage.md

 SNVs, -s SNVS, --snvs=SNVS

 > Single-nucleotide-polymophisms (SNVs).
 Tabular and VCF format SNVs
 > are supported.
-Supported tabular formats include `txt`, `tsv`, `csv`, `xlsx`,
+Supported tabular formats include `txt`, `tsv`,
-> `xls`.
-Text files (`txt`) must have four whitespace separated columns
+> `csv`, `xlsx`, `xls`.
+Text files (`txt`) must have four whitespace
-> representing the chromosome (CHROM), locus (POS), wild-type allele
+> separated columns representing the chromosome (CHROM), locus (POS),
-> nucleotide (REF), and SNV nucleotide (ALT).
-Other tabular formats
+> wild-type allele nucleotide (REF), and SNV nucleotide (ALT).
+Other
-> must provide CHROM, POS, REF, ALT headings.
-Extra values in tabular
+> tabular formats must provide CHROM, POS, REF, ALT headings.
+Extra
-> or VCF format files are mapped to the output.
+> values in tabular or VCF format files are mapped to the output.
+See
+> [Input Files](InputFiles.md) for more information.
 Required.

 Read Alignment Files, -r ALIGNMENTS, --readalignments=ALIGNMENTS

 > Read alignments files in indexed BAM format, with extension
 > `.bam`.
 BAM index with extension `.bam.bai` must be located in the
 > same directory.
+See [Input Files](InputFiles.md) for more
+> information.
 Required.

 Output Folder, -o OUTPUT, --output=OUTPUT

 > Output directory.
 Will be created if necessary.
 Files inside this directory will be overwritten by program output.
+See [Output Files](OutputFiles.md) for more information on output files.
 Required.

 --version